appcelerator-archive/amp/docs/team.md

   -s, --server string   Specify server (host:port)

 Commands:
-  add         Add member to team ls          List members rm          Remove member from team
+  add         Add one or more members ls          List members rm          Remove one or more members

 Run 'amp team member COMMAND --help' for more information on a command.
 ```